rymend/MSFTImagineArchive/Machine Learning in Python (200)/4 - Visualize/readme.md

 	import seaborn as sns
 	```

 	The first statement is one of several [magic commands](http://ipython.readthedocs.io/en/stable/interactive/magics.html) supported by the Python kernel that you selected when you created the notebook.
-It enables Jupyter to render Matplotlib output in a notebook.
+It enables Jupyter to render Matplotlib output in a notebook without making repeated calls to [show](https://matplotlib.org/devdocs/api/_as_gen/matplotlib.pyplot.show.html).
 And it must appear before any references to Matplotlib itself.

-1. To make sure Matplotlib output can be rendered inline, execute the following code in a new cell to plot the [ROC curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) for the machine-learning model you built in the previous lab:
+1. To see Matplotlib at work, execute the following code in a new cell to plot the [ROC curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) for the machine-learning model you built in the previous lab:

 	```python
 	from sklearn.metrics import roc_curve